 Check that the correct username and password are set on the ‘Add basic authentication’ activity when using request params in the microflow.

 3.2 Destination service is not setup correctly

-Destination services are defined in SAP Cloud Platform.
+Destination services are defined in SAP BTP.
 Check that the destination service is running correctly and you can establish a connection with the credentials provided.